TALK TO SALES

 Your age helps insurance companies estimate how much you’ll use your health plan.
 As you age, health risks are more likely to increase.
 This means you’ll have a greater chance of needing hospitalized care for illnesses, injuries, and other medical conditions.

 For insurers, this places you at a higher risk for making a claim.
-To offset potential claims, insurance companies will ask for a higher premium to help pay for the extra healthcare services you are more likely to need.
+To offset potential claims, insurance companies will ask for a higher premium to help pay for the extra medical services you’re more likely to need.

 More frequent healthcare expenses

-Older individuals generally need more money to cover more frequent medical expenses, such as routine healthcare, treatments, and maybe even surgeries.
-You may need a higher amount insured to cover your routine medical costs.
+Older individuals generally need more money to cover their medical expenses, such as routine healthcare treatments and surgeries.
+You may need more coverage to pay for your routine medical costs.
 This, in turn, directly impacts your average health insurance premium.

-It also becomes more challenging to determine your risk factors and estimate health-related expenses as you get older.
+Determining your risk factors and estimating health-related expenses as you age becomes more challenging.
 This is why health insurance companies put the federal age cap in place for older individuals buying a new medical policy at around 65–80 years old.

 Critical illnesses and pre-existing conditions

-If you want to be covered against these conditions, you may want critical illness coverage or to have a higher sum insured under your individual plan.
-Either way, you’ll likely end up paying a higher plan premium amount.
+If you want your insurance company to cover you against these conditions, consider adding critical illness coverage to your plan or insure yourself at a higher level.
+Either way, you’ll likely pay a higher plan premium amount.

-Additionally, older individuals are more likely to have a pre-existing health condition, such as diabetes, high blood pressure, or asthma.
-While insurance companies can’t use a pre-existing medical condition to charge you more for insurance, the condition might be more severe when you’re older, thus requiring more medical care and prescription drugs.
+Additionally, older individuals are more likely to have pre-existing health conditions, such as diabetes, high blood pressure, or asthma.
+While insurance companies can’t use a pre-existing medical condition as a reason to charge you more for insurance, the condition might be more severe when you’re older, thus requiring more medical care and prescription drugs.

 Are there any state exceptions to the federal age rule?

 A few states set their own standards for determining medical insurance rates.
-Per the federal government rule, insurance companies aren’t allowed to increase the overall premium above three times the base rate for the oldest individuals in their state.
-However, states can lessen the gap even further between the premiums paid by the youngest and oldest people in their state.
+Per the federal government rule, insurance companies aren’t allowed to increase the overall premium for older individuals above three times the base rate.
+But states can narrow the gap even further between the premium costs paid by their youngest residents and those incurred by their oldest residents.

 While this makes plan premium prices more equal, it may also mean younger people will pay more than they would in a different state while older people will pay less.

-The following states have set their own guidelines regarding age:
+The following states have set their own guidelines regarding age2:

-• New York and Vermont: These states don’t allow using age as a factor when determining health insurance rates.
+• New York and Vermont: These states don’t allow using age to determine health insurance rates.
 Therefore, their premiums don’t vary based on age across the board.

 • Massachusetts: This state has its own rating rules for all age groups.
 For instance, anyone ages 21- 24 pays 118% of the base rate.
 Anyone 49 and above has a lower age ratio than the federal amount.

 • Minnesota: The federal rule applies to people 21 and older.
-But while federal ratios vary for the under 21 age group, Minnesota uses 89% of the base rate for all policyholders under 21.
+But while national ratios vary for the under-21 age group, Minnesota uses 89% of the base rate for all policyholders under 21.

 • Utah: This state follows federal rules for the 64 and older age group.
-However, people ages 27–36 pay almost 140% more than the base rate in Utah.
+But people ages 27–36 pay almost 140% more than the base rate in Utah.

 • Rates for children under age 14 have an average health insurance cost fixed at 79% of the base rate.